 Upon return to campus, the student should present to the chair of the Physical Education Department the appropriate documentation of participation.
-Alternatively, the On-campus Coordinator of the program may verify to the department chair that the student has participated in a supervised, structured program of physical activity for which credit should be given.
+Alternatively, the Center for Global Study and Engagement abroad may verify to the department chair that the student has participated in a supervised, structured program of physical activity for which credit should be given.
 In either case, the department chair will notify the Registrar's Office of those persons who are to receive physical education credit.